 This Agreement sets forth the entire agreement among the parties relating to the subject matter of this Agreement.
-This Agreement supersedes all prior and contemporaneous negotiations, understandings and agreements, written or oral, among the parties.
+This Agreement supersedes all prior and contemporaneous negotiations, understandings and agreements, written or oral, among the parties, with the exception of that certain ILA commonly referred to as the "SBR Agreement" referred to in Subparagraph 12.3.a herein.